ajgraves/claudelete/README.md

 If you run Claudelete from the command line, then logs are being printed to STDOUT.
 If you run Claudelete using the systemd service, then use the command `journalctl --user-unit claudelete-bot.service` to view the logs.
 You can also "tail" the logs by adding the `-f` switch to the previous command, so it would be `journalctl -f --user-unit claudelete-bot.service`.

 ## What data is stored in the database?
-The database holds a single table with 4 columns, they are:
+The database holds a single table titled `channel_config` with 7 columns, they are:
 1. **id** - This is a primary key on the table, and increments with each addition to the table.
 This is how the row is referenced for update and delete options.
 2. **guild_id** - Claudelete supports being used by multiple servers, this column holds the Discord internal numeric value for the Server it is in.
 3. **channel_id** - This is the Discord internal numeric value for the Channel that you've set rules for.
 4. **delete_after** - This is a number, in minutes, that messages should be deleted after.
+5. **guild_name** - This is the text name of the discord server, corresponding with **guild_id** above.
+6. **channel_name** - This is the text name of the channel, corresponding with **channel_id** above.
+7. **last_updated** - This is a date/time stamp when the channel was last processed.
+This is used by the bot to determine if the channel should be auto removed from monitoring (if it's been unreadable by the bot, or hasn't existed, for a set amount of time).

 ## Command Reference
 ### IMPORTANT NOTE